Concern on creation of National Park

 The Welsh Government outlined plans in its 2021-2026 Programme for Government to designate a new National Park in north-east Wales, based on the existing Clwydian Range and Dee Valley National Landscape.
 If established, it would be Wales’ fourth National Park and the first since 1957.
 Natural Resources Wales (NRW) is leading the evaluation process.

-I was at the packed public meeting in Llanrhaeadr YM Village Hall last year, attended by over 250 people, and made my stance clear.
+I attended a packed public meeting in Llanrhaeadr YM Village Hall at the end of 2023, attended by over 250 people, and made my stance clear.
 Since the conception of the proposals, I have not been convinced that Montgomeryshire would benefit.
 Changes could adversely affect farm diversification efforts, limiting opportunities for rural businesses who are already under pressure.
 The overarching issue for me is that, despite a whole range of concerns and questions, no adequate assurances have been provided, and I remain opposed to the proposals.
+The meeting chaired by Alun Elidyr, farmer and S4C presenter, highlighted significant local opposition to the proposals to include parts of North Powys within the new National Park boundaries.

 The overwhelming message from those that attended the meeting was clear: the proposals to create a fourth National Park in Wales, to include an area of North Powys, are not welcome.